jtm2021/wowtaste/README.md

 ## Features ##
 - ### The Header ###
-    - The header of the page features the name of the game.
+    - The header of the page features the name of the blog.
     - This section is displayed on the left side of the page next to the navigation bar.
     - The header is also clickable which redirects the user back to the main page.